Juneau Therapeutic Court

 Admission into the JTC Treatment Program is not automatic.
 The process for application to the program is as follows:

-- The defendant indicates interest in JTC by contacting the defense attorney or informing the judge at the initial arraignment
+- The defendant indicates interest in JTC by contacting his/her defense attorney or informing the judge at their arraignment.

-- The defendant completes a substance abuse assessment to determine eligibility for intensive substance abuse outpatient treatment and a physical for the purposes of prescribing an anti-craving medication
+- The defendant completes a substance abuse assessment to determine appropriate level of care.

-- The JTC Judge approves the Rule 11 agreement and the JTC treatment plan
+- The judge approves the Rule 11 agreement and the JTC treatment plan.

 For program information, contact the Project Coordinator at 907 463-4756 or by e-mail at email@example.com

-JTC meets on Wednesday afternoons at 3:30 p.m. in Courtroom “B”, Dimond Courthouse (4th and Main Street ).
+JTC meets every other Thursday afternoon at 3:30 pm on the first floor of the Dimond Courthouse.
 Judge Thomas Nave presides.
 The public is invited to attend.
 If you are interested in observing court, please call to confirm that court in being held on its regularly scheduled day.
 The number to call is 907 463-4756.